ropensci-archive/roweb2/content/blog/2018-04-17-author-survey.md

 - survey
 ---

-rOpenSci’s package review system (aka [onboarding](https://github.com/ropensci/onboarding/)) is one of our key activities to [improve quality and sustainability of scientific R packages](https://ropensci.org/blog/2017/09/01/nf-softwarereview/).
+rOpenSci's package review system (aka [onboarding](https://github.com/ropensci/onboarding/)) is one of our key activities to [improve quality and sustainability of scientific R packages](https://ropensci.org/blog/2017/09/01/nf-softwarereview/).
 The